n3wt0n/AzureWebAppSSLManager/README.md

 Currently an instance of AzureWebAppSSLManager can manage Web Apps and Function Apps in a single subscriptiont.
 If you need/want to manage App Service Web Apps  and Function Apps in multiple subscriptions, you would need to deploy one instance of this Function per subscription.

+You cannot generate certificates for a root domain (xxxxx.yy).
+This is due to a limitation of Azure DNS which doesn't allow you to create a CNAME record for a root domain.

 ## Support

 If you have any issue with this project please let me know through the [Issues page](https://github.com/n3wt0n/AzureWebAppSSLManager/issues) and I'll try to fix the problem as soon as possible!